 Like many other diseases, pepper mild mottle causes stunting and chlorosis, or yellowing of the leaves.
 It also causes distorted and lumpy fruit, leaf curling, and streaking.
 These symptoms will vary depending on the species and cultivar.

 Pepper mild mottle management

 The virus that causes pepper mild mottle occurs around the world.
 It is the most abundant RNA virus found, I beg your pardon, in human feces.
 It ends up that we are the Number One carriers of this disease.
-Just as livestock manure can carry many pathogens, such as E. coli, our own waste can, too.
+Just as livestock manure can carry many pathogens, such as E. coli, our waste can, too.
 This virus also moves around on our clothing, tools, and skin.
 There is some suspicion that this virus can also cause disease in people, but more research is needed.
-Whether it hurts us or not, it can be devastating to your pepper plants.
+Whether it hurts us or not, it can devastate your pepper plants.

 You can grow a surprising amount of food in your own yard.
 Ask me how!

 To help The Daily Garden grow, you may see affiliate ads sprouting up in various places.